bressler1995/Citation-Methods/README.md

 - <a href="https://www.andrewheiss.com/blog/2023/01/09/syllabus-csl-pandoc/" target="_blank">Pandoc</a>
   - Pandoc flavored markdown (not supported natively on GitHub)
-  - Multiple
-  - But an interesting solution because Pandoc is also a conversion tool.
-Couldn't it convert Pandoc Markdown to GitHub Markdown and carry over the link refs?
+  - An interesting solution because Pandoc is also a conversion tool with support for many formats.
+Couldn't it convert Pandoc Markdown to GitHub Markdown and carry over the link refs after compiling?
   - Many supported bibliography <a href="https://pandoc.org/chunkedhtml-demo/3.1-general-options.html" target="_blank">formats</a>
 - Jekyll
   - Ruby based gems like [this one](https://github.com/inukshuk/jekyll-scholar).